 Final Research Project (40%)

-The final research project will involve the students forming groups (<=3 people) and conducting a small research simulation where they will statistically test hypotheses that they define based on the data.
+The final research project will involve the students forming groups (2 students) and conducting a small research simulation where they will statistically test hypotheses that they define based on the data.
 Instructions about the data and the format of the project’s report will be published on Nestor.

 Final Presentation (15%)